Bessent says new Trump child savings accounts are 'back door for privatizing Social Security'

 “It wasn’t enough to kick millions of people off their health care and take food away from hungry kids.
 Trump is now coming after American seniors with a ‘backdoor’ scam to take away the benefits they earned,” Hogan said.

-The program has faced dire financial projections for decades, but changes have long been politically unpopular.
+The Social Security program has faced dire financial projections for decades, but changes have long been politically unpopular.

 Those officials have said those findings underline the urgency of making changes to programs.